data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

    "programming to an interface"; this data interchange protocol is fundamentally built around describing data in memory_.

+### To be decided

+_The connection between dataframe and array interchange protocols_.
+If we treat a dataframe as a set of 1-D arrays, it may be expected that there is a connection to be made with the array data interchange method.
+The array interchange is based on DLPack; its major limitation from the point of view of dataframes is the lack of support of all required data types (string, categorical, datetime) and missing data.
+A requirement could be added that `__dlpack__` should be supported in case the data types in a column are supported by DLPack.
+Missing data via a boolean mask as a separate array could also be supported.

+_Should there be a standard `from_dataframe` constructor function?_ This
+isn't completely necessary, however it's expected that a full dataframe API standard will have such a function.
+The array API standard also has such a function, namely `from_dlpack`.
+Adding at least a recommendation on syntax for this function would make sense, e.g., `from_dataframe(df, stream=None)`.

 ## Frequently asked questions